ossplus/grav-plugin-shoppingcart/README.md

 # Grav Shopping Cart Plugin
-Forked for gmplab
+Forked for ossplus
-Refer to the documentation on the [GMPLab-Google Marketing Player](https://corp.gmplab.com)
+Refer to the documentation on the [Ossplus Metal Fabrication](https://www.ossplus.com)

 ## Running Tests